-Shipping and handling costs are charged to cost of sales in the period incurred.
+Shipping and handling costs are charged to cost of sales in the period incurred except for wholesale and unallocated retail costs of distribution, which are included in selling and administrative expenses.

 Preopening Costs

 Costs associated with the opening of new stores are expensed as incurred.